owebeeone/grip-vue/README.md

 ### **3. BaseAsyncTap: Asynchronous Data Sources**

 Use `BaseAsyncTap` (or factory functions) for fetching data from APIs, databases, or other async sources.
 It handles caching, cancellation, and request deduplication.
 Async taps can optionally expose request state via a `stateGrip` (loading/success/error/stale) and a controller via `controllerGrip` (manual retry/refresh/reset).

+**Default Behavior**: By default, async taps output `undefined` when data is not ready (loading, error, idle states without valid cache).
+This propagates "not ready" state through dependency chains.
+Set `keepStaleDataOnTransition: true` to preserve stale data during transitions for UI stability.

 ```ts
   import {